‘This Is Us’ Fans Beyond Annoyed As They Look For Closure In ‘Sad Three’ Storylines

 Warning: Plot points from the This Is Us “A Hell of a Week” episodes are revealed below.

 After the Kate-centric episode “A Hell of a Week: Part Three,” This Is Us fans were left with more questions than answers.
-A teaser for next week’s episode, “The Cabin,” shows the Pearsons will end up at the family cabin in scenes set circa the 1990s and 2020.
+A teaser for next week’s episode, “The Cabin,” shows the Pearsons will end up at the family cabin in scenes set in the 1990s and 2020.

 In the comments to an Instagram post about the present-day “Sad Three” (played by Justin Hartley, Chrissy Metz, and Sterling K. Brown), fan expressed disappointment that the flashback storyline with Kate’s creepy boyfriend Marc (Austin Abrams) wasn’t fully explained.
 Other fans said next week is too long to wait to get answers on several storylines that have been left dangling for weeks.